ShokhrukhbekYuldoshev/Meloplay/README.md

 ## 📝 License

-Distributed under the MIT License.
+Distributed under the Attribution-NonCommercial-ShareAlike 4.0 International License.
 See [LICENSE](LICENSE) for more information.

 ## 📧 Contact